PRECIOUS-Gold gains as inflation risks boost safe-haven appeal

 Among other precious metals, silver

-(Reporting by Kavya Guduru in Bengaluru; Editing by Devika Syamnath) ((Kavya.Guduru@thomsonreuters.com;)) Keywords: GLOBAL PRECIOUS/ (UPDATE 6)
+(Reporting by Kavya Guduru in Bengaluru; Editing by Devika Syamnath and Amy Caren Daniel) ((Kavya.Guduru@thomsonreuters.com;)) Keywords: GLOBAL PRECIOUS/ (UPDATE 7)

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.